JSainsburyPLC/g8/README.md

 ### Logging stack traces

 Unhandled errors are logged automatically with a stack trace if the error is wrapped by [eris](https://github.com/rotisserie/eris).

+The new version of eris handles errors differently and produce a different JSON response compared to the previous version, additionally all errors now produce a JSON response, please fully test these changes.

 ```go
 eris.Wrapf(err, "failed to send offers to user id: %v", userID)
 ```

+### Requirements
+ * Go 1.19+